cap-js/docs/java/outbox.md

 entries from the `cds.outbox.Messages` table.
 The entries remain in the `cds.outbox.Messages` table and won't get processed anymore.

-Before removing a custom outbox, it must be ensured that there a no unprocessed entries left.
+Before removing a custom outbox, it must be ensured that there are no unprocessed entries left.
 :::

 ### Outboxing CAP Service Events